-There are tons of terms to describe what you’re looking at on Google Analytics, and often, the terms sound very similar to each other.
-So, we decided to put together a brief glossary of the most common marketing analytics terms used by Google Analytics.
+There are hundreds of different terms to describe what you’re looking at in Google Analytics, often, the terms sound very similar to each other and, in many cases, terms are updated or changed quite regularly.
+Here we have put together a brief glossary of the most common marketing analytics terms used by Google Analytics.

 A session is a group of interactions that take place on your website within a given time frame.
 For example a single session can contain multiple screen or page views, events, social interactions, and E Commerce transactions.
 Those sessions can occur on the same day, or over several days, weeks, or months.
 If a user is inactive on your site for 30 minutes or more, any future activity is attributed to a new session.
 Users that leave your site and return within 30 minutes are counted as part of the original session, Therefore a single user can open multiple sessions.